subhaan1122/Fruit-Classification/README.md

-This project uses machine learning to classify different types of fruits based on their physical characteristics such as mass, width, height, and color score.
-A Logistic Regression model is trained and evaluated to predict the fruit label, demonstrating a complete machine learning pipeline.

--> Features:

-1. Data Preprocessing:
-- Selects relevant features for classification.
-- Splits the data into training and testing sets for model evaluation.

-2. Model Training:
-- Trains a Logistic Regression model for multiclass classification.

-3. Model Evaluation:
-Provides detailed evaluation using:
-- Accuracy
-- F1-Score
-- Precision
-- Recall
-- Confusion Matrix
-- Classification Report

-4. Modular Implementation:
-- Encapsulates functionality in reusable functions for better organization and extensibility.

--> Technologies Used:

-- Python: Programming language.
-- Pandas: For data manipulation and analysis.
-- Scikit-learn: For model training, evaluation, and preprocessing.

--> How It Works:

-1. Data Loading:
-- Reads the fruit dataset from a CSV file.

-2. Preprocessing:
-- Extracts relevant features (mass, width, height, color_score) and target labels (fruit_label).
-- Splits the data into training and testing sets.

-3. Model Training:
-- Trains a Logistic Regression model to classify the fruits.
--
-Model Evaluation:
-- Evaluates the model on test data and reports metrics like accuracy, F1-score, precision, recall, and confusion matrix.
+🍎 Fruit Classification with Logistic Regression:

+This project uses Logistic Regression to classify fruits based on physical characteristics such as mass, width, height, and color score.
+It also includes complete model evaluation using accuracy, precision, recall, F1 score, confusion matrix, and classification report.

+📌 Overview:

+- Dataset: fruits.csv
+- Objective: Predict the fruit label based on physical measurements
+- Model: Logistic Regression (scikit-learn)
+- Evaluation Metrics: Accuracy, F1 Score, Precision, Recall, Confusion Matrix

+🧾 Features Used:

+Feature :	Description
+mass: 	Mass of the fruit (grams)
+width: 	Width of the fruit (cm)
+height: 	Height of the fruit (cm)
+color_score: 	Color score of the fruit

+⚙️ How It Works:

+- Load the dataset using pandas
+- Preprocess the data by selecting features and target
+- Split the data into training and testing sets
+- Train the Logistic Regression model with max_iter=10000 to ensure convergence
+- Evaluate the model using key classification metrics

+ 📈 Evaluation Metrics:

+The model is evaluated using:

+✅ Accuracy
+📊 F1 Score (weighted)
+🔁 Recall (weighted)
+🎯 Precision (weighted)
+📉 Confusion Matrix
+📝 Classification Report

+💡 Learnings:

+- Applied Logistic Regression for multi-class classification
+- Practiced data preprocessing and train-test splitting
+- Gained experience in using model evaluation metrics
+- Modularized code with reusable functions

+🌟 Show some ❤️ by starring this project!